VishalPraneeth/VishalPraneeth/README.md

-- 👋 Hi there, I’m @VishalPraneeth
+- 👋 Hi there, I’m Vishal
-- 👀 I’m interested in DevOps
+- 👀 I’m a DevOps Engineer
 - 📫 Reach me at vishalpraneeth7771@gmail.com
 - 👨‍🏫 BE student at PES University,Bangalore